Coffee wars

 Coffee wars, sometimes referred to as caffeine wars, involve a variety of sales and marketing tactics by coffeehouse chains and espresso machine manufacturers to increase brand and consumer market share.
 In North America belligerents in these wars typically include large coffeehouses, such as Starbucks, Dunkin', McDonald's, and Tim Hortons.
-According to The Economist, the largest coffee war of the late 2000s was between Starbucks and McDonalds in the United States.
+According to The Economist, the largest coffee war of the late 2000s was between Starbucks and McDonald's in the United States.
 The U.S. market has, since the early 2010s, been primarily contested by its two largest players, Starbucks and Dunkin'.
 Since 2020, competition over the Chinese coffee market has intensified between Starbucks and Luckin Coffee.

-Periods of low economic activity and business recessions – which contribute to diminished consumer demand – have been linked to an increase in coffee wars.
+Periods of low economic activity and business recessions––which contribute to diminished consumer demand––have been linked to an increase in coffee wars.
 Major innovations in the coffee industry, particularly the advent of single-serve espresso pods, have lowered the market's barrier to entry.
 Although store count has been traditionally seen as gauging market share, both firms and analysts have incorporated revenue, balance sheets, organic growth, operating margin, and stock market performance as comparable indicators.

 Asia

 China

-Since 2017, competition over the Chinese coffee market has intensified between Starbucks and Luckin Coffee.
 From the early 1990s to the late 2010s, Starbucks was the largest coffeehouse in China.
+However, since 2017, competition over the Chinese coffee market has intensified between Starbucks and Luckin Coffee.

-In August 2018, they signed a distribution deal with e-commerce group Alibaba to increase their online retail presence in China.
-In January 2020, Luckin Coffee overtook Starbucks in store count in China, by 300 retail spaces.
-Luckin had 4,500 stores in China while Starbucks had 4,200.
-However, the Chinese firms' entry into the U.S. capital markets faltered in early April 2020 after reports surfaced of fraudulent accounting and inflating market share projections.
-Luckin Coffee's stock was halted on the U.S. stock market, meaning it could no longer trade, after a corporate fraud investigation was initiated by U.S. and Chinese authorities.
-The 2018 trade war between the U.S. and China, with the two companies serving as respective proxies, led to a resurgence of Luckin Coffee in China during late-April 2020.
+In August 2018, Luckin signed a distribution deal with e-commerce group Alibaba to increase their online retail presence in China.
+The 2018 trade war between the U.S. and China, with the two companies serving as their respective proxies, also led to a resurgence of Luckin Coffee in China.

+In January 2020, Luckin Coffee had more stores than Starbucks in China, with Luckin having 4,500 stores compared to Starbucks' 4,200.
+However, the Chinese firm's entry into the U.S. capital markets faltered in early April 2020 after reports surfaced of fraudulent accounting and inflating market share projections.
+Luckin Coffee's stock was halted on the U.S. stock market after a corporate fraud investigation was initiated by U.S. and Chinese authorities.
 Chinese consumers were boosting Luckin Coffee's market share as a rejection of American-led companies, specifically Starbucks.
-The Chinese government cautioned domestic investors from doing this soon-after, writing "Luckin’s actions harm the reputation of Chinese companies overseas."
+The Chinese government cautioned domestic investors from doing this soon-after, writing: "Luckin's actions harm the reputation of Chinese companies overseas."
 Fearing a possible bankruptcy, Luckin Coffee customers flooded their online app with orders redeeming free drink vouchers leading to a temporary rise in market share.

+Luckin has since rebounded in what has been dubbed “a miracle in China's business history” and is, as of 2024, the dominant coffeehouse in China with 16,218 stores to Starbucks' 6,975.